gromacs/gromacs/docs/install-guide/index.rst

 the group cut-off scheme, but the default plain C kernels will work (slowly).

-Only static linking with bgclang is supported by |Gromacs|.
-Dynamic linking would be supported by the architecture and |Gromacs|, but has no advantages other than disk space, and is generally discouraged on BlueGene for performance reasons.
+Only the bgclang compiler is supported, because it is the only availble C++11 compiler.
+Only static linking is supported.

 Computation on BlueGene floating-point units is always done in double-precision.
 However, mixed-precision builds of |Gromacs| are still normal and encouraged since they use cache more efficiently.
-The BlueGene hardware automatically converts values stored in single precision in memory to double precision in registers for computation, converts the results back to single precision correctly, and does so for no additional cost.
-As with other platforms, doing the whole computation in double precision normally shows no improvement in accuracy and costs twice as much time moving memory around.

 You need to arrange for FFTW to be installed correctly, following the above instructions.
+You may prefer to configure FFTW with ``--disable-fortran`` to avoid complications.

 MPI wrapper compilers should be used for compiling and linking.
 The MPI wrapper compilers can make it awkward to